 Note 1.
 The lyrics of “Oh!
 Doctor” are reproduced solely for informational and educational purposes.

 Note 2.
-These were Supreme Court cases upholding the Willis-Campbell Act: Samuel W. Lambert v.
+These were Supreme Court cases upholding the Willis-Campbell Act.
+Samuel W. Lambert v.
 Yellowley et al. Also James Everard’s Breweries v.
 Day.
 And Edward and John Burke v.
-Blair, Commissioner of Internal Revenue, et al. The latter two cases were heard and decided together.
+Blair, et al. The latter two cases were heard and decided together.

 Note 3.
 Wikipedia erroneously reports that the Willis-Campbell Act “prohibited doctors from prescribing beer or liquor….”
 That is clearly false.
-Willis-Campbell explicitly permitted physicians to prescribe both wine and liquor.
+Willis-Campbell explicitly permitted doctors to prescribe both wine and liquor.
 Wikipedia is not a scholarly source.
-Its assertions should always be independently verified.
+Its statements should always be verified.